Freedom of Information

 The Freedom of Information Act provides individuals or organisations with the right to request information held by a public authority.

-All requests for information should be made in writing or email and sent to the Information Governance Team stating ‘Freedom of Information (FOI) request’.
-If you would like to request information under this Act you should provide us with your full name and contact address (either an email or postal address), a clear description of the information you want and the format you want to receive the information, such as by email or postal response.
-The types of information already available is detailed below along with what you can request.
+All requests for information should be made in writing or email stating ‘Freedom of Information (FOI) request’.
+You need to provide us with your full name and contact address (either an email or postal address), a clear description of the information you want and the format you want to receive the information, such as by email or postal response.
+Please send your request to:

 Information Governance Team